 The 8 interlocking strategies

-The BARR model uses eight interlocking strategies that build intentional relationships, utilize real-time data, and enable schools to achieve concrete academic, social and emotional outcomes for each and every student.
+The BARR model uses eight interlocking strategies that build intentional relationships, utilize real-time data, and enable schools to achieve academic and non-academic outcomes for each and every student.

 The Barr Model